 3. Royal Canin German Shepherd Dry Dog Food

 Royal Canin has developed this dry dog food specifically for German Shepherds over 15 months, making it the top choice overall for food for your German Shepherd.
-The food is designed to cater for the German Shepherd’s notably sensitive digestive system, which is prone to bloating and frequent digestive issues.
-It contains highly digestible proteins and fibers that limit the intestinal fermentation that can lead to bloat.
+The food is designed to cater to the German Shepherd’s notably sensitive digestive system, which is prone to bloating and frequent digestive issues.
+It contains highly digestible proteins and fibers that limit intestinal fermentation which can lead to bloat.
 The formula also contains E.P.A. and D.H.A. (essential fatty acids) for a healthy coat and skin, and the size, shape, and texture of the kibble is specifically designed for the German Shepherd’s strong teeth and jaws.

 While this food is ideal for German Shepherds, it is comparatively expensive food.
 The kibble also has a high-fat content, around 17%, so be sure to not overfeed this food to your Shepherd.